Bloating? Back Pain? Same. Here's How I Fixed Both at Once

 Why digestion and scoliosis don’t get along

+When my back was tight, my stomach felt like it was being wrung out like a towel.
+What’s even more frustrating is that the pain associated with scoliosis can actually ramp up your stress hormones.
 When you're under stress, not only does digestion slow down, but you might also experience symptoms like constipation or even nausea.
 It feels like being caught in a vicious cycle, where one issue feeds into another.

 Why yoga actually helps

-So, what are the benefits?
-Well, first and foremost, yoga relaxes those tight muscles that can pull and twist your spine out of alignment, allowing for better spinal health.
+Yoga relaxes those tight muscles that can pull and twist your spine out of alignment, allowing for better spinal health.
 It also encourages improved posture, which is essential for reducing strain on your back and promoting a natural alignment.

 Another fantastic aspect of yoga is how it stimulates blood flow throughout your body, which is key for muscle recovery and healing.
-Enhanced circulation helps deliver oxygen and nutrients to your muscles, allowing them to repair and rejuvenate more effectively.

 How to start: The simple yoga moves that help